Sender addresses

 What happens if I don't set up DMARC and still send emails?

 Then there is a chance that a large part of your emails will not be delivered to the recipient's inbox.
 Receiving parties, such as Gmail and Yahoo, can't verify that you're really allowed to send emails using the From address, and therefore they can't rule out that you are a spammer.
-To protect the recipient from spam, email clients might decide to not deliver your email.
+To protect the recipient from spam, email clients might decide not to deliver your email.
 This may affect all emails sent from your sending domain.

 You appear most reliable if you optimize your SPF, DKIM and DMARC settings for all systems from which you send email with your sending domain.
 Consider, for example, system emails from your webshop.